koraykoca/Python-Notes-Tips/README.md

 So, @my_decorator is just an easier way of saying say_hi = my_decorator(say_hi).
 It’s how you apply a decorator to a function.

 ### File Path Handling
 With paths represented by strings, it is possible, but usually a bad idea, to use regular string methods.
 For instance, instead of joining two paths with + like regular strings, you should use os.path.join(), which joins paths using the correct path separator on the operating system.
-Recall that Windows uses \ while Mac and Linux use / as a separator.
+Subsequent folders are separated by a forward slash / (Unix - Mac and Linux) or backslash \ (Windows).

 A little tip for dealing with Windows paths: on Windows, the path separator is a backslash, \.
 However, in many contexts, backslash is also used as an escape character in order to represent non-printable characters.
 To avoid problems, use __*raw string literals*__ to represent Windows paths.
 These are string literals that have an r prepended to them.
 In raw string literals the \ represents a literal backslash: r'C:\Users'.
 ```python
 import pathlib
 pathlib.Path(r'C:\Users\koray\python\file.txt')  # a path is explicitly created from its string representation
 ```
+Relative path: home/koray/Desktop
+Absolute Path: home/koray/Desktop (starts with a leading /)

 ### Memory Management
 The default Python implementation, CPython, is actually written in the C programming language.
 You need something to interpret written code based on the rules in the manual, and CPython interprets Python bytecode (output is .pyc file or a __pycache__ folder).
 You also need something to actually execute interpreted code on a computer.
 CPython (or other alternatives like IronPython or PyPy) fulfills both of those requirements.
 It converts your Python code into instructions that it then runs on a virtual machine.
 The memory management algorithms and structures exist in the CPython code, in C.